The complying development process

 If you are unsure whether your development complies with the requirements above, you can request a pre-lodgement meeting with one of our Development Help Desk staff.

-You can also read about whether your development may qualify as complying development on NSW Government's NSW Planning Portal:
+You can also read about whether your development may qualify as complying development on the Department of Planning and Environment's Planning Portal:

 Step 2: separate approvals/permits